Birmingham

 • Bull Telephone(0121) 333 6757 1 Price Street Birmingham B4 6JU

 A quirky country style pub in the centre of Birmingham, near Aston University.
 This friendly staffed popular backstreet local is one of the oldest pubs in Birmingham and has a snug, comfortable and homely feel.
 Two distinct drinking areas surround a U-shaped bar with smaller back room for more privacy.
 A collection of 300 jugs adorns the ceiling, along with a number of old pictures and memorabilia.
 Small garden area at rear.
 Traditional, hearty pub food served.
 Guest beers change regularly.
-Eleven en-suite letting bedrooms are available.
+Nine en-suite letting bedrooms are available.

 • Bull's Head Telephone(0121) 486 2810 77 The Green Birmingham B38 8RU